Starling Bank is a fully-fledged, UK-based bank without physical bank branches. Instead, you manage your account almost entirely through a mobile app.

 Transfer directly from the app.

-It is currently possible to send money to any of 36 countries and 20 currencies.
-One major economy, China, is missing from this list, but Starling is gradually expanding the options (Australian and Canadian dollars are not added yet, but coming soon).
+It is currently possible to send money to any of 34 countries and 17 currencies.
+One major economy, China, is missing from this list, but Starling is gradually expanding the options.
 You can choose to set the amount that the payee has to receive, or an amount that the transfer fees are deducted from.

-The app gives you different transfer options with different fees disclosed upfront depending on the speed and method of transfer.
-Starling adds a currency conversion fee of 0.4% to the currency exchange rate.
-With the local delivery option, Starling adds a flat delivery fee of 30p and a currency conversion fee of 0.4% of the amount being transferred.
+The app has different transfer options with fees disclosed upfront depending on the speed and method of transfer.
+Starling adds a currency conversion fee of 0.4% to the exchange rate.
+With the local delivery option, it costs a flat delivery fee of 30p and currency conversion fee of 0.4% of the transfer amount.

 Which is better for international transfers: PayPal or Wise?